vporton/zondirectory/doc/audit.md

 @vporton: Instead of removing payable I add the check that the summary vote value is less than or equal to `msg.value`. _That_ was an error.

+@chiro: Let's make it clear, my job here to make sure there are no vulnerabilities.
+I didn't see you consume `msg.value` then to me it's an error.
+All consumable data/variables need to be consumed that's my point.

 @vporton: Additional error: `voteMultiple()` in `Files.sol` should be payable.

+@chiro: Just like above, This method didn't contain `msg.value` then it shouldn't to be `payable`.
+I'm just working like an EVM to walk through this code please understand.
+This issue was catch in another case: [H04 - Possible logic issue of voting](#H04)

 <a name="H04"/>